exonum/exonum-doc/src/get-started/java-binding.md

 Java Binding includes a library module that can be useful for Java client applications that interact with an Exonum service.
-The module does not have the dependency on Java Binding Core, but it contains Java classes obligatory for core that can now as well be easily used in clients, if necessary.
+The module does not have the dependency on Java Binding Core, but it contains Java classes obligatory for the core that can now as well be easily used in clients, if necessary.
 The library provides the ability to create transaction messages, check proofs, serialize/deserialize data and perform cryptographic operations.